Alexis Vastine: Career

-At the 2004 junior world championships, Vastine was knocked out by Amir Khan at lightweight and won bronze.
+At the 2004 junior world championships, Vastine was knocked out by Britain's Amir Khan at lightweight and won bronze.

-At the 2007 senior world championships in Chicago, he was outpointed by Bradley Saunders at junior welter but qualified for the Olympics.
+At the 2007 senior world championships in Chicago, he was outpointed by Britain's Bradley Saunders at junior welter but qualified for the Olympics.

 At the 2008 Olympics, Vastine reached the semifinal where he faced Manuel Félix Díaz from the Dominican Republic.
 With Vastine leading by two in the final round, the Dominican fighter made a comeback and won the fight.
 Vastine lost the match by two points after being penalised twice by the referee, having four points deducted from his score.
 France 24 reported:

 The Agence France-Presse described the referee's ruling as "controversial".
 Diaz, however, went on to win the gold medal.

 Vastine went on to suffer what was widely seen as an unjust decision at the 2012 Olympics in London, where he drew on points but lost on countback to top-seeded welterweight Taras Shelestyuk of Ukraine in the quarter-finals, thus missing out on a medal.